froz42/ft_mallocator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here you will see how to setup this tool on a example project.
+Here, you will see how to setup this tool in a example project.

 ### Prerequisites

 This is working out of the box on 42's VM

+If your are not on the VM you will need those installed on your system.

 * Linux
 * clang